Guerrilla Event Marketing Strategies For Customer Engagement

-I have personally used Rise Leaderboards to generate interactions for my own Twitter account over the last few years and found it a great way to open up conversations and to obtain email addresses of prospects.
+I have personally used Rise Leaderboards to generate interactions for my own Twitter account over the last few years and found it a great way to open up conversations and obtain the email addresses of prospects.

-I am available to assist in setting up Leaderboards and event strategies if required, alternatively if you wish to set up the campaign yourself then here is some more information on the Rise Power 100 Leaderboard if you use the referral code NAT on checkout you will get a 10% discount off your first three months.
+I am available to assist in setting up Leaderboards and event strategies if required, alternatively, if you wish to set up the campaign yourself then here is some more information on the Rise Power 100 Leaderboard if you use the referral code NAT on checkout you will get a 10% discount off your first three months.

 This article was originally written for IBM’s THINKMarketing initiative.